FredericRenard/protein-design-env/README.md

 The agent's goal is to optimize amino acid sequences that:

-1. **Maximize Motif Occurrences**: Include as many instances of the target motif as possible within the sequence.
+1. **Design a sequence containing the pattern**: Include an instance of the target motif within the sequence.
 2. **Achieve Charge Neutrality**: Ensure the sequence has a net charge of zero to avoid penalties.

 ## Getting Started